fragcolor-xyz/vscode-shards/README.md

 ```bash
 shadow-cljs release dev --debug
 ```
 Useful to test if if you've got _uncaught_ errors from using advanced optimizations, which btw, is not an opt-in feature to get a standalone `out/extension.js` file.
-This is the same command you're going to use for the [publishing extension](#Publish-this-extension) process.

 #### Reload extension